-Siblings of children with autism are in a unique position.
-They face challenges (similar to those that parents encounter), but at a time before they’ve developed appropriate coping strategies.
+Siblings of autistic children are in a unique position.
+They face challenges similar to those that parents encounter but at a time before they’ve developed appropriate coping strategies.
 As a result, they need support to ensure that they’re informed, feel respected, and know how to be compassionate advocates for their siblings on the spectrum.

 The Autism Sibling Support resources not only validate siblings’ feelings and provide a sense of comfort in knowing that they are not alone, but also offer practical and age-appropriate guidance on how to address some of the difficulties they’re likely to experience.

 We have produced three resources, each with a different audience.
-All three resources are available as a PDF document and in hard copy.
+All three resources are available as a PDF documents and in hard copy.